BarryDigby/barrydigby.github.io/Introduction/Prerequisites for Practical 1.md

 2. Singularity (https://singularity.lbl.gov/install-linux#option-1-download-latest-stable-release)

 3. Anaconda (https://repo.anaconda.com/archive/Anaconda3-2020.11-Linux-x86_64.sh) - This will download an executable `.sh` file.
-Located it on the command line (`~/Downloads`?) and type `bash Anaconda3-2020.11-Linux-x86_64.sh` and follow the prompts.
+Locate it on the command line (`~/Downloads`?) and type `bash Anaconda3-2020.11-Linux-x86_64.sh` and follow the prompts.
 You do not need to change the install directory, `/home/username/anaconda3` is fine.

 4. Nextflow: